 Lapis Lazuli: One of the first crystals worn as jewelry.
-Egyptian Pharaohs particularly liked this stone and it symbolised eternal life, friendship, career progression and promotion.
+Egyptian Pharaohs particularly liked this stone and it symbolized eternal life, friendship, career progression and promotion.

 Sodalite: this deep indigo stone is very helpful for aging women who suffer from symptoms related to the menopause.
-It stabilises manic depressions, regulates high blood pressure and helps with insomnia and night sweats.
-Put a sodalite near your bed or under the pillow to help with sleep deprivation.
+It stabilizes manic depressions, regulates high blood pressure and helps with insomnia and night sweats.
+Put a sodalite crystal near your bed or under the pillow to help with sleep deprivation.

 Lilac Kunzite: very similar to the sodalite above and useful if you have any gynecological procedures such as hysterectomy or reduced libido.

 Violan: This beautiful stone is stress-reducing and ideal for the modern world.
 It gives strength and provides harmony in the home.
 Hold it in your hand whilst do a 5 minute a day meditation to unburden your mind and make you cope more with endless daily demands.
 Place it near your computer to be inspired and shield against radiation.